Top tips and recommendations for hiking the GR20

 Gear Necessity: Light or ultralight gear highly recommended (see list below); food available along trail, recommended purchasing as you go

-Recommended Guides: Cicerone’s Trekking the GR20 Corsica: The High Level Route by Paddy Dillion OR TopoGuides' A Travers la Montagne Corse (in French); The Corsica For Hikers forum is the best online resource for all things GR20
+Recommended Guides: Cicerone’s Trekking the GR20 Corsica: The High Level Route by Paddy Dillion is an essential guide OR TopoGuides' A Travers la Montagne Corse (in French); The Corsica For Hikers forum is the best online resource for all things GR20

 GR20 North Section – Calenzana to Vizzavona